-The Norbeck Trail is located within the Black Elk Wilderness.
-This is situated within the boundaries of Custer State Park in the Black Hills of South Dakota.
+The Norbeck Trail is a beautiful, lesser-traveled hiking route situated within the Black Elk Wilderness.
+This is found within the boundaries of Custer State Park in the Black Hills of South Dakota.

 How do you get to the Norbeck Trail in Custer State Park?

-To reach the trail, take Route 87 to Forest Road 345 (Camp Remington Road), then take Iron Creek Horse Camp Road (which will be on your left).
+To reach the main Norbeck trailhead, take Route 87 to Forest Road 345 (Camp Remington Road).
+Then take Iron Creek Horse Camp Road (which will be on your left).
 Watch for signs for the Iron Creek Horse Camp and the Iron Creek Centennial Trailhead as they’re both, also, found on this road.
 You will actually park at the horse camp, or just outside of it if the gates are closed (when we were there in mid-April the campground was still closed for the winter.)

 What you will see on the Norbeck Trail, in the Black Hills